 Everything You Need to Know About Cocaine Trafficking

 If you have been arrested for cocaine trafficking in St. Petersburg, Clearwater, or any other area of Pinellas County, you need to consult with an experienced drug trafficking attorney in St. Petersburg as soon as possible.
 Trafficking charges can be brought despite the lack of any allegation that you were a “drug dealer” or that you planned to sell the drug to another person.
-An attorney with Russo, Pelletier & Sullivan understands how serious these charges are and will seek the best possible outcome for your unique situation.
+An attorney with The Law Offices of Marc N. Pelletier understands how serious these charges are and will seek the best possible outcome for your unique situation.

 What Is Cocaine Trafficking?